How much does it cost to own a pet?

 Low Maintenance Pets

-With these pets, your time commitment is much lower and will probably only be about 15 minutes a day for feeding and about an hour a week to clean tanks or cages.
+With these pets, your time commitment will probably only be about 15 minutes a day for feeding and about an hour a week to clean tanks or cages.
 Since these animals aren't cuddly or affectionate, don’t count on snuggles!

-For example the average costs of a fish would be:
+The average costs of a fish would be of $50 per year.

 Medium Maintenance Pets

-These pets require about 15 to 30 minutes a day for feeding and then weekly cage or litter box cleaning.
-Every animal (especially cats) have different personalities.
-This could mean that play time will last long after their “kitten stage” or that they may prefer to be more independent.
+These pets require about 15 to 30 minutes a day for feeding and then weekly cage or box cleaning.
+Every animal’s personality is unique.
+This could mean that play time will last longer for some while others prefer to be more independent.

 - Small birds, like parakeets and canaries